bazbt3/ayadn_shell/README.md

 1. Linux (in my case, Ubuntu 14.04 LTS),
 2. cURL (in response to RVM's failure-to-install),
-3. Ruby & Rubygems (in my case installed using [RVM](http://rvm.io/rvm/install)),
+3. Ruby & Rubygems (in my case installed using [RBENV](http://rbenv.org/)) after RVM failed to allow Ayadn to run (see the Disclaimer section below.)
 4. [libevent](http://www.monkey.org/~provos/libevent/),
 5. [ncurses](http://invisible-island.net/ncurses/),
 6. Tmux - http://tmux.sourceforge.net/ (the preceding 2 are necessary for this to work),
 7. [Tmuxinator](https://github.com/tmuxinator/tmuxinator) - `gem install tmuxinator`,
 8. [Ayadn](https://github.com/ericdke/na) - `gem install ayadn`.

 Some of the steps above were undertaken as a direct result of reading the messages following failures-to-install - and actioned at the command line.
-Apologies for the sketchiness of these instructions.
+Apologies for the sketchiness of these instructions, @ericdke's help installing Ayadn was invaluable for this Linux novice.

 ## Next steps: